Muhumuza7325/OMD/README.md

 ## Installation Instructions for MacOS and Linux

-1.  **Create the Omd Folder:**
+1.  **Create the Omd directory:**
     Open your file manager.
 Navigate to your home directory (usually represented by a house icon or your username).
-If a folder named `Omd` does not exist, create a new folder and name it `Omd`.
+If a directory named `Omd` does not exist, create a new directory and name it `Omd`.
+Mind about the case of the letters (Its only `O` thats upper case. m and d are lower case letters).

-2.  **Move and Make Executable the Script:**
+2.  **Extract and Make Executable the Script:**
     Open the downloaded ZIP archive and locate the file named `chemistry_tutorial.sh`.
-Drag this file into the `Omd` folder you just created in your home directory.
+Extract this file into the `Omd` directory you just created in your home directory.

     Next, you need to make this file executable.
 Open your terminal application.
 Type `chmod +x ~/Omd/chemistry_tutorial.sh` and press Enter.
 This command gives the script permission to run.

-3.  **Move and Rename the Logo:**
+3.  **Extract and Rename the Logo:**
     From the downloaded ZIP archive, find the file named `logo.jpeg`.
-Drag this file into the `Omd` folder in your home directory.
+Extract this file into the `Omd` directory in your home directory.
 Once it's there, rename the file to `.logo.jpeg` (note the dot at the beginning).
 This often makes the file hidden in some file managers.

 4.  **Extract the Desktop Shortcut:**
     Locate the file named `chemistry_tutorial.desktop` in the downloaded ZIP archive.
 Extract this file to your Desktop.